 Where to go on holiday in January

-January is one of the best months to go on holiday – not only because the weather is so grim at home, but because there are often excellent deals on offer.
-This is the time of year when people are paying off their Christmas credit card bills and tightening their belts.
-So for those with cash to spend there are great bargains to be found.
-Here, we explain where to go on holiday in January.
+January is one of the best months to go on holiday – not just because the weather is so grim in the UK, but because there are so many cut-price deals to be found.
+Most people are paying off their Christmas credit card bills and tightening their belts, so for those with cash to spend there are bargains to be found.

 Mid haul sunshine

-If your priority is just to escape the grim weather at home and find a hot holiday in January, we recommend Tenerife and Egypt’s Red Sea resorts.
-Both are between 4 and 5 hours flying time from the UK and offer near-guaranteed sunshine, even in January.
-Check the latest travel advice on Egypt from the Foreign Office.
+If your priority is just to escape the grim weather at home and find a hot holiday in January, I recommend Tenerife or Madeira (now served by direct flights with British Airways).
+Both are just four hours flying time from the UK.
+You can expect about six hours of daily sun and 20ºC.
+Find more holiday ideas in the Canaries in January.

 Beach holidays in January

 Many people in January want to shrug off the excesses of the Christmas period and take a healthy break.
 If so, we can recommend some excellent specialist companies.
-We love in:spa‘s health and fitness retreats, or you could take a fitness break in the Atlas Mountains of Morocco.
+We love in:spa‘s health and fitness retreats in Europe and Morocco, or you could take a fitness training break or go hiking in the Atlas Mountains of Morocco.

-Or head to the Caribbean where The Bodyholiday, LeSPORT recently reopened after a $20million refurbishment.
-It offers an all-inclusive beach holiday with a programme of healthy activities and rejuvenating treatments all in the price.
+In the Caribbean, BodyHoliday on the island of St Lucia looks amazing after a $20million refurbishment.
+It offers an all-inclusive beach holiday with a programme of healthy activities and rejuvenating treatments included in the price.